Home » Tools » Cabinet Tools » Hands on Guide to the Best Cabinet Jacks for Installing Cabinets

 How many cabinet jacks do I need?

-For upper cabinets under 18″ you can use a single jack.
-However, for cabinets over 18″ two jacks will allow the installer to more easily balance the cabinet during installation.
-Due to most upper cabinets lengths at 24-36″ two cabinet jacks are recommended.
+You can generally use a single jack for upper cabinets under 18″ in width.
+However, for cabinets over 18″, two jacks will allow the installer to balance the cabinet during installation easily.
+Due to most upper cabinet lengths at 24-36″, two cabinet jacks are recommended.

 Summary